Best Sea Swimming Spots in Dublin

 Sandycove Beach

-Family-Friendly • Sandy Beach • Summer Lifeguards
+Family-Friendly Sandy Beach

 A charming small sandy beach adjacent to the famous Forty Foot, perfect for families and less experienced swimmers.
 This sheltered spot offers a gentler introduction to sea swimming with the added safety of lifeguards during summer months.